 The Hashtag Challenge is a game that invites and encourages users to create and post content under a sponsored hashtag.
 The products can then be purchased in the app itself.

 The US grocery store Kroger was the pioneer with the #TransformUrDorm Challenge.
-The challenge involved students transforming their rooms in student dormitories and posting short videos of the change.
+The challenge involved students transforming their rooms into student dormitories and posting short videos of the change.
 They were also invited to buy products such as coffee machines and other household appliances from Kroger.
 Four TikTok Creators were hired to make the hashtag more popular.
 This sponsored hashtag now has nearly 500 million views for hundreds of different videos and shows the potential of this method for e-commerce companies.

 These are advertisements that appear when users "scroll".
 These advertising messages fly, so to speak, through the feed and thus only disturb the users minimally.
 Currently, TikTok offers e-commerce companies the ability to select or exclude the target group based on gender, age, and location.
 The costs can be allocated in three different ways.
 These are Cost per Click (CPC), Cost per Impression (CPM), and Cost per View (CPV).